u3kw/u3kw/README.md

-- 👋 Hi, I’m @kemorels 🇩🇴
+- 👋 Hi, i’m Ken Morel from The Caribbean 🇩🇴
-- 👀 I’m interested in Go, Back-end Development
+- 🪄 Currently learning Go, Blockchain and P2P systems.
-- 🌱 I’m currently learning Go
+- 📫 You can reach me @ken.morel.santana@gmail.com or @KenMorel4 in Twitter

-- 📫 How to reach me @ken.morel.santana@gmail.com
+The future is decentralized.

 <!---
 kemorels/kemorels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.